Moe-Zbeeb/Optimizing-Deep-Neural-Networks-via-Safety-Guided-Self-Compression/README.md

 # Safety-Driven Self-Compressing Neural Networks

 This project explores a **simple and general neural network weight compression approach**.
 The core concept is to represent the network parameters (weights and biases) in a **latent space**, effectively reparameterizing the model.
 The ultimate goal is to significantly reduce the model's size while preserving its performance and generalizability.
 ---

+**Note:** This README serves as a living document to track the development of ideas and progress throughout the project.

+---